The sun is hot and there’s not a cloud in the sky, why not add some extra sizzle to your days by sun drying some chili peppers?

 Preparing the chilies

-Just to be on the safe side, I highly recommend using gloves when handling chili peppers.
+Just to be on the safe side, I highly recommend using gloves (Amazon) when handling chili peppers.
 Some chilies can be so potent that it takes more than just soap and water to get their oils off of your fingers.

 Start out by sorting through the chili peppers and remove any rotting, mushy, slimy or foul-smelling ones.
 Rinse the remaining chilies to remove any dirt or dust and towel dry them.
 Your peppers are now ready to be dried.